June 19, 2026: Buyers Gain Leverage in a More Balanced MD & DC Housing Market

 North Potomac

-Limited turnover continues supporting strong values.
+Limited turnover continues to support robust property values.

 Gaithersburg